-Oh how we’ve missed Bristol’s awesome arts and culture venues.
+Oh how we missed the awesome culture venues and events in Bristol during lockdown.
 Months without being able to pop to Bristol Museum, wander around the SS Great Britain or catch an exhibition at the RWA.

 We’ve listed them below and will keep this post updated as more venues reveal their opening dates and events are confirmed.